SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

     position of the upper and lower non-zero diagonals via `jac_upper` and `jac_lower`.
   - `:Diagonal` - This method is specialized for diagonal Jacobians.
-  - `BCG` - A Biconjugate gradient method.
+  - `:BCG` - A Biconjugate gradient method.
-  - `TFQMR` - A TFQMR method.
+  - `:TFQMR` - A TFQMR method.

 Example: